HAMZATURTUS/ctf/cryptography/others/Esrever.md

 +++ exited (status 0) +++
 ```

-The server was looking for us to have "P37R4" as the first input.
+The program was looking for us to have "P37R4" as the first input.

 ```bash
 > ltrace ./Esrever